Rock This Country!: Background

+Critical reception

-Critical receptionBillboard applauded the song saying it "pushes all the buttons that should make it a natural for today's young country audience" and calling it "a rollicking, fiddle-laced number that should become a weekend anthem".
+Billboard applauded the song saying it "pushes all the buttons that should make it a natural for today's young country audience" and calling it "a rollicking, fiddle-laced number that should become a weekend anthem".

 Music video

 The music video for "Rock This Country!" was taken directly from Twain's 1999 Come on Over special from Dallas.
 It was filmed on November 25, 1999, and released on December 23, 1999.
 Directing credit is given to Larry Jordan.
 This video was the second consecutive live video released from the Come on Over album, and third overall, as both "Honey, I'm Home" and "Come on Over" were issued live videos.
 The video is known for Twain's "space-age" looking outfit.
 It is available on Twain's DVD The Platinum Collection (2001).

 Chart performance

 "Rock This Country!" debuted on the Billboard Hot Country Singles & Tracks chart the week of January 15, 2000, at number 58.
 The single spent 17 weeks on the chart and climbed to a peak position of number 30 on February 26, 2000, where it remained for three weeks.
 "Rock This Country!" became the first and only single from Come on Over to miss the top 20.
 It also became her lowest peaking single since "God Bless the Child", which peaked at number 48.